Flat Bush

 Infrastructure Upgrades

-Earlier Flat Bush development stages may require infrastructure upgrades as the community grows - road widening, stormwater capacity increases, and new connections for additional development.
-We work within established residential areas with appropriate traffic management, noise mitigation, and dust control for occupied neighbourhoods.
+Earlier Flat Bush development stages sometimes need upgrading as the community grows: road widening, stormwater capacity increases, new connections for additional development.
+Working in occupied residential areas means proper traffic management, noise mitigation, and dust control.
+We've done it before in similar environments.

 Expert Insight